- LING500 - Formal Semantics

 Credit Hours: 3-6

-- LING541 - Introduction to Second Language Acquisition
+- LING541 - Second Language Acquisition

 Credit Hours: 3